-- Don't spend too much time on any one part of the paper and don't forget to practise doing the whole Reading test within the time limit. - Don't try to answer any questions before reading the whole text first.
-It's important to understand the whole context. - X Don't assume that you have found the right answer if the same word appears in the text and in an option.
+- Don't spend too much time on any one part of the paper.
+All seven parts are equally important, and you only have 75 minutes to do this paper - including copying your answers to the answer sheet. - Don't try to answer any questions before reading the whole text first.
+It's important to understand the whole context. - Don't assume that you have found the right answer if the same word appears in the text and in an option.
 You might need to look for a synonym or related word instead. - Don't write more than one answer for any question, even if you think there are two possible answers.

 If you're taking the test on paper ...
-Do ...

-For the paper-based test, allow enough time to transfer your answers to the answer sheet accurately and clearly, because it will be scanned into a computer.
+to transfer your answers to the answer sheet accurately and clearly, because it will be scanned into a computer.

 - X Don't use a pen on the answer sheet.
 Use a pencil.
 Answers written in pen cannot be read by the marking machine i.e. O points!
-Rub out any answers you want to change using an eraser. - X Don't write the answers to any of the examples on your answer sheets.
+Rub out any answers you want to change using an eraser. - your answer sheets.